Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 10th number = Chance to trigger the tenth ability.
 			"Combo Chance"				"0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0"

+			// The cooldown of each ability in the combination.
+			// Note: This setting only takes effect when the "Spawn Type" setting is set to "4".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate cooldowns with commas (",").
+			// --
+			// Cooldowns limit: 10
+			// Character limit for each cooldown: 6
+			// --
+			// Minimum value for each cooldown: 0 (OFF)
+			// Maximum value for each cooldown: 99999 (Longest)
+			// --
+			// 1st number = Cooldown of the first ability.
+			// 2nd number = Cooldown of the second ability.
+			// 3rd number = Cooldown of the third ability.
+			// 4th number = Cooldown of the fourth ability.
+			// 5th number = Cooldown of the fifth ability.
+			// 6th number = Cooldown of the sixth ability.
+			// 7th number = Cooldown of the seventh ability.
+			// 8th number = Cooldown of the eighth ability.
+			// 9th number = Cooldown of the ninth ability.
+			// 10th number = Cooldown of the tenth ability.
+			"Combo Cooldown"			"0,0,0,0,0,0,0,0,0,0"

 			// The damage of each ability in the combination.
 			// Note: This setting only takes effect when the "Spawn Type" setting is set to "4".
 			// Note: This setting can be overridden for specific players.